-Achievements this year have to be considered against the effects of the COVID-19 pandemic resulting in schools being closed to pupils other than those children of key workers from 22 March 2020.
-On 1 June 2020 the majority of Year 6 pupils returned but all other children were educated remotely.
-Up until March the school was making good progress towards the achievement of its objectives from the 2019/2020 school improvement plan notably:
+Achievements this year have to be considered against the effects of the pandemic resulting in schools being closed to pupils other than those children of key workers for the majority of the spring term.
+The actions taken to facilitate the return to school ensured the school was making good progress towards the achievement of its objectives from the 2020/2021 school improvement plan notably:

-- All children received consistently good quality learning experiences as evidenced by evaluation processes with 95% of teaching to be judged in line with expectations or better.
-This was augmented by the remote learning offer. - Physical Education and Sports outcomes excellent - Improvements in assessment process - · Gold award for teacher training provision from the University of Brighton - · New Intent, Implementation and Impact (3i) Curriculum Process introduced - · Improved behaviour outcomes
+- All children received consistently good quality learning experiences as evidenced by evaluation processes.
+The evaluation process undertaken forms part of a systematic Total Quality Management process involving triangulation of evidence from lesson observations, work scrutiny and school processes - 95% of teaching was judged to be in line with expectations or better.
+This was augmented by the remote learning offer. - · PESS outcomes excellent - · Further improvements in assessment process - · New Intent, Implementation and Impact (3i) Curriculum Process maintained - · Improved behaviour outcomes